 Elizabeth Shea (02:32)

-wow.
-Well, I remember all the fierce publications.
-And so we thought, wow, that's a really bold move, particularly at that time, because, you know, you were going to be starting a new media company when everything was going digital.
-I mean, that's sort of cool story.
+Oh wow!
+Well, I remember all the Fierce Publications.
+So, we thought, “wow, that's a really bold move,” particularly at that time, because you were going to be starting a new media company when everything was going digital.
+I mean, that's sort of a cool story.

 Sean Griffey (02:50)

-we were a bit contrarians there in that if you looked at digital media at that time, everyone was trying to be BuzzFeed or Upworthy.
-And it was how do you do social and how do you do big mass broad publications?
+Yeah, we were a bit contrarian there in that if you looked at digital media at that time, everyone was trying to be BuzzFeed or Upworthy.
+And it was “how do you do social and how do you do big mass broad publications?”
 And we launched an electric utility publication and a waste and recycling publication on day one.

-I always say we bootstrapped, mostly bootstrapped the business.
-We had some angel investors from DC who helped us, we tried to, before we launched, we were going to try to raise real money.
-And we went and talked to folks who invested in media and they really weren't excited about electric utility publications.
+So, I always say we mostly bootstrapped the business.
+We had some angel investors from DC who helped us.
+Before we launched, we were going to try to raise real money.
+And we went and talked to folks who invested in media, and they really weren't excited about electric utility publications.
 They weren't excited about waste and recycling.
 They were looking for the next Buzzfeed.
-So we were accidental bootstrappers in that no one believed in our vision.
+So, we were accidental bootstrappers in that no one believed in our vision.

 Elizabeth Shea (03:33)

-Wow, okay, so I think a lot of the founders on this program have been, have bootstrapped their business and that can be tough.
-Were you ever lured to try to raise money down the road when perhaps VC started to pay attention?
+I think a lot of the founders on this program have bootstrapped their business and that can be tough.
+Were you ever lured to try to raise money down the road when perhaps VCs started to pay attention?
 Because you did grow.

 Sean Griffey (03:58)